 Introducing Two New High School Writing Classes

-And when they do move on to paragraphs, we have just the class: High School Paragraph Party Planning.
+And when they do move on to paragraphs, we have just the class: High School Paragraphs.
 This course focuses on paragraphs as the fundamental unit of essays and reports.
 Students will learn the parts of the paragraph (topic, supporting, and concluding sentences) and the types of paragraphs (narrative, descriptive, expository, and persuasive).

 New Content Highlights

 Help your children learn to recognize and overcome their own mistakes in writing.
-Check out our latest articles that identify some of the most common problems students encounter at all grade levels.
+Check out these articles that identify some of the most common problems students encounter at all grade levels.

 - Common Problems in Elementary School Writing — In elementary school, children are encountering the elements of writing for the first time, from the formation of letters, to organizing their ideas, to using correct grammar, punctuation, and spelling.
 Elementary school students are expected to advance from learning the rules of writing to automatically applying those rules beginning in grade four.
 Learn more ›